EDIorg/data-package-best-practices/README.md

 ### Contributing changes

-The guides and other website content you find here are written in a variant of Markdown, and saved as `.qmd` files.
+The guides and other website content found here are written in a variant of Markdown, and saved as `.qmd` files.
 These `.qmd` files are rendered by the [Quarto documentation system](https://quarto.org) to create the guides in HTML (this website) and other useful formats including PDF and MS Word.
 To contribute new content, or edits to existing documents, we recommend using one of the three pathways described below.

 #### 1. File a GitHub issue